 TOPIC: Youth, Women, ICT.
 Internet, RCDF

 Capturing goal 4 of the United Nations’ Agenda 2030 for Sustainable Development, this year’s global theme was “Transforming education”.
-According to the UN Department of economic and social affairs for youth, the theme was designed to examine how governments among other stakeholders have transformed education hence contributing to achieving agenda 2030 among other development agendas.
-Globally, the day attracts a series of pre and post events, with the actual commemoration date taking the largest chunk of activities that highlight youth issues in alignment with the global theme.
+According to the UN Department of Economic and social affairs for youth, the theme was designed to examine how governments among other stakeholders have transformed education hence contributing to achieving the agenda 2030 among other development agendas.
+Globally, the day attracts a series of pre and post-events, with the actual commemoration date taking the largest chunk of activities that highlight youth issues in alignment with the global theme.

-In a twitter chat held on 12th August, WOUGNET sought to highlight the importance of digital skilling rural youth as a percentage of the large young Ugandan population that faces unique challenges compared to their urban counterparts and youth from more developed parts of the world.
+In a Twittersisi ufungua chat held on 12th August, WOUGNET sought to highlight the importance of digital skilling rural youth as a percentage of the large young Ugandan population that faces unique challenges compared to their urban counterparts and youth from more developed parts of the world.

 Some of the highlights from this discussion arose from responses on questions around government education programs, online participation and policy initiatives to connect rural Uganda, in particular, the Rural Communications Development Fund (RCDF).